jayelm/colorista/README.md

     The Array must be comprised of valid CSS properties, and will overwrite those properties.

-    The function returns the randomly selected color chosen as a String, which can be useful if you intend to use it further.
+    The function returns the color chosen as a String, which can be useful if you intend to use it further.

 ### Placement

-Load `randomColorStyle.js` anywhere in the HTML, (or just copy+paste), but it is important that the actual function `randomColorStyle()` be called either on jQuery's `$(document).ready` or at the end of the HTML file, when everything has loaded; otherwise, the script won't find any HTML elements to change!
+Load `colorista.js` anywhere in the HTML, (or just copy+paste), but it is important that the actual function `colorista()` be called either on document ready/load or at the end of the HTML file; otherwise, the script won't find any HTML elements to change!

-It's also possible, of course, to programmatically call the function multiple times, to change elements and properties independently with respect to the random color choice.
+To change multiple colors at once, programmatically call the function multiple times.
 A more concise way of doing this may be in the works.

 ### Example

-    randomColorStyle(['red', 'green', 'blue'], {
+    colorista(['red', 'green', 'blue'], {
         'body': ['background-color']
     });